Understanding Nonprofit Endowment: All You Need to Know

 3. Use of funds

 The most important policy may be how these funds can be used.
 If a donor has started the endowment, they will likely decide where the money will go.
-If your board has set up the fund, they can look at ways to use this fund to not only support the organization’s vital financial needs but also strengthen connections with your community.
+If your board has set up board-designated endowments, they can look at ways to use these funds to not only support the organization’s vital financial needs but also strengthen connections with your community.
 An endowment for scholarships will use the investment income to pay for annual scholarships and remind and excite donors and community members about your work.

 The Woods Family Endowment Fund clearly specifies that these funds will go toward the development of music in the Beckley-Raleigh county area.
 This kind of clarity is what nonprofits, as well as donors or boards, need to provide when they set up an endowment fund.